 Mini-Unit 2: Subtracting Numbers to 1 Million

-Mini-Unit 2 follows the structure of Mini-Unit 1, but we all know subtraction is very different from addition – and it can be much more challenging!
-That’s ok, because students will spend an entire lesson using place value discs and crossing out or taking away to subtract.
+Mini-Unit 2 follows the structure of Mini-Unit 1, but we all know subtraction is very different from addition, and it can be much more challenging!
+That’s okay, because students will spend an entire lesson using place value discs and crossing out or taking away to subtract.
 They will experience manually trading larger units for 10 smaller units when needed, as well as trading to subtract across zeros.
-Throughout the Mini-Unit, students will continue to make and evaluate estimated differences to further develop their estimation skills.
+Throughout this mini-unit, students will continue to make and evaluate estimated differences to further develop their estimation skills.

 Mini-Unit 3: Adding & Subtracting Decimals

-The Texas Essential Knowledge Standards for 4th grade include adding and subtracting decimals.
-While Common Core generally covers this skill in 5th grade, I appreciate how this Mini-Unit builds upon the decimal place value concepts learned earlier.
-This mini-unit treats decimals as just an extension for the place value mat, to be added and subtracted like any other multi-digit number.
-This Mini-Unit focuses on hands-on strategies including decomposing and composing to regroup and a heavy focus on money, which is such a logical (and motivating!) way to explore decimals.
+The Texas Essential Knowledge Standards for 4th grade includes adding and subtracting decimals.
+While Common Core generally covers these skills in 5th grade, Mini-Unit 3 builds upon the decimal place value concepts learned earlier.
+This mini-unit treats decimals as an extension for the place value mat, to be added and subtracted like any other multi-digit number.
+This mini-unit focuses on hands-on strategies including decomposing and composing to regroup and a heavy focus on money, which is such a logical (and motivating!) way to explore decimals.